kelmensonj/Newtonian-Physics-Engine/README.md

 The code is broke up into two files.
 Run the simulation script and you'll be left with the location data of the particles.
 The animation script animates the scene.

-My idea with that position data is that i could auto label a universe simulation.
-Inspired by Stephen Wolfram's cellular automata, i would be looking for what i call a set of injection vectors
+My idea with the position data is that I could auto label a universe simulation.
+Inspired by Stephen Wolfram's cellular automata, i would be looking for an initialization vector (velocity, acceleration, position, universal constants, etc.) that produces interesting phenomenon.
+For example, because all the particles just have gravity acting on them, the particles will eventually all occupy the same position.
+So I might auto label reward for initialization vectors that result in a longer lasting universe simulation.
+I go more in depth in this video: https://www.youtube.com/watch?v=DVxFjD7zNac&t=7s